-Today would have been Frida’s 110th birthday, so in honor of that, Patrick and I made these free Frida Kahlo coloring pages for you!
+Here are some free Frida Kahlo coloring pages.
+This is the anniversary week of Frida’s birthday, so in honor of that, Patrick and I made these free Frida Kahlo coloring pages for you!
 You can use them for so many things.
 Bring them to life with crayons, markers, watercolors – you can even use them as templates for embroidery, wood burning or anything else.

 For one of Patrick’s drawing, he made a Frida-inspired comic book cover, “Kahlor: The Return of La Shamana.”
 And then he made another with Diego close by.
 As for me, I did some, let’s just say, less-detailed drawings inspired by Ms. Kahlo.

-Friday, July 7th, we (The Phoenix Fridas) are throwing a Frida Kahlo birthday celebration in her honor!
+Friday, July 7th, 2017, we (The Phoenix Fridas) hosted a Frida Kahlo birthday celebration in her honor!

 I always paint my Fridas with happiness and joy because she inspires so many.
 Her life experiences give us the strength to push through obstacles.
 I know somewhere in her days she did have happiness and joy, albeit twisted at times.
 It showed through her cooking, clothing, decorations, and her sense of color and perspective.
 You know she felt joy when she wore that mischievous smile like she had just finished pissing someone off!

 Back to reality.
-We really wanted to throw a party that Frida would be proud of, so we have a lot going on.
-We’re expecting 2,000 guests!
-Our agenda includes a Frida and Diego marcha, supplies for 200 pompom crowns, Rose Wax Vinyl is going to DJ, and we have 10 giveaways, five of which are these beautiful handpainted cookies by Alicia’s Delicias!
+We really wanted to throw a party that Frida would be proud of, so we had a lot going on.
+We hosted 2,000 guests!
+Our agenda included a Frida and Diego marcha, supplies for 200 pompom crowns, Rose Wax Vinyl spun the tunes, and we had 10 giveaways, five were these beautiful handpainted cookies by Alicia’s Delicias!

 I’ve had Frida on my mind so much, remember I painted those wood plaques a while back (Paint Away Stress)?
 Well, I didn’t stop there.
 I painted nine canvases last weekend!